New to Curtin Mentoring

 How to get a mentor

-If you’re a new undergraduate student at the Bentley or Kalgoorlie campus, we’ll provide you with a student mentor.
+If you’re a new undergraduate student at the Perth or Kalgoorlie campus, we’ll provide you with a student mentor.
 In most cases, you’ll connect with your mentor during Orientation.
 Otherwise, you should hear from your mentor by email in the first couple of weeks of semester.

 - Log into your student email (in OASIS).
 Check to see if you have an email from your mentor or your school mentor program coordinator.
 Don’t forget to check your junk mail folder in case it’s there.